i101dev/template-kafka/README.md

 1. Start the Kafka instance with `docker-compose.yaml`.
 2. Run the producer service.
-3. Run the worker service.
+3. Run the consumer service.
-4. Post a message to the producer to see it processed by the worker.
+4. Post a message to the producer to see it processed by the consumer.

 ## Prerequisites